em-tlm/ts-lib-env-nodejs/README.md

   VAR_THREE: boolean().optional(),
 };

-// process.env should be set by environment
+// process.env should already be set by environment

 // for ex, assume process.env is { VAR_ONE: 'foo', VAR_TWO: '2', NODE_ENV: 'production', SERVICE_NAME: 'bar' }